Last updated on March 9th, 2022

 From the hospital, it’s wise to catch a taxi and save yourself the long hike up the hill to our next stop, Park Guell.
 I’ll admit it – we did have a few chocolates on the way but we really just couldn’t resist!

 Park Guell is another ‘must see’ attraction in Barcelona, not only for the psychedelic work of Gaudi but also for the fine views of the city below and the Mediterranean Sea.
-The park was the idea one wealthy Eusebi Guell, who aspired to build a private housing estate for wealthy families in the back-then isolated hills overlooking an expanding Barcelona.
+The park was the idea of one wealthy Eusebi Guell, who aspired to build a private housing estate for wealthy families in the back-then isolated hills overlooking an expanding Barcelona.
 Lucky for us, it didn’t work out and the park was opened to the public in 1922.

 Entrance to the park is technically free of charge but the real highlight is what’s known as the Monumental Zone and you’ll have to pay 7€ to get inside.
-The zone includes the famous Grand Terrace, Hall of Columns and the Dragon Stairway.
+The zone includes the famous Grand Terrace, Hall of Columns, and the Dragon Stairway.
 You can also buy a separate ticket to visit the Gaudi house, where the famous architect spent his time before moving down to the Sagrada Familia.
-Once again, this place is super popular so to control the crowds, entrance to the Monumental Zone is by designated blocks of time.
-It’s wise to book online to avoid disappointment of either not getting in or having to wait.
+Once again, this place is super popular so to control the crowds, the entrance to the Monumental Zone is by designated blocks of time.
+It’s wise to book online to avoid the disappointment of either not getting in or having to wait.
 In our case, we had to wait an hour but that was actually a good thing on this sunny day.

 Park Guell has some lovely walking paths and on a sunny day, it’s an ideal spot for a picnic.
 Take the time to explore the park and you’ll surely stumble upon a Spanish guitar player or any other relaxing musical act.